 Rotator Cuff Tear Causes and Risk Factors

-- Acute Tears — This type of rotator cuff tear happens when you suffer a specific injury.
+- Acute Tears — This kind of rotator cuff tear takes place when you sustain trauma.
 Maybe you fell on your overstretched arm.
 They can also be caused by other structural damage, such as a broken collarbone or dislocated shoulder.

-- Degenerative Tears — These are also known as chronic rotator cuff tears.
+- Degenerative Tears — These are also referred to as chronic rotator cuff tears.
 They happen over time and can be the result of several factors:

 - Repetitive Stress — Repeating the same shoulder movements over time can cause tendons to fray and tear.
-This can transpire when you play a sport or engage in an activity frequently—such as baseball, swimming, or weight lifting — or when your work requires you to carry out a certain motion repetitively.
+This can take place when you play a sport or engage in an activity frequently—for example baseball, swimming, or weight lifting — or when your work requires you to carry out a specific motion over and over.

 - Lack of Blood Supply — Proper blood flow ensures that minor injuries heal properly.
 When blood flow is restricted, irritation can gradually turn into a tear.
-The rotator cuff is well known for its poor blood supply.
+The rotator cuff is notorious for its poor blood supply.

-Most rotator cuff tears happen to people over the age of 40 as a result of the wear and tear our bodies experience as we become older.
-Younger people with rotator cuff injuries generally acquire them through acute trauma.
-Warrenton, MO residents who work in certain jobs, play certain sports, or repeatedly lift heavy things or consistently move their arms overhead are also at higher risk.
+Most rotator cuff tears happen to people over the age of 40 as a result of the wear and tear our bodies experience as we go through life.
+Sports and jobs that require heavy lifting are the most common causes for Warrenton, MO young people.

 Rotator Cuff Tear Symptoms

-You may not always feel a rotator cuff tear, particularly if it develops slowly over time.
-Acute tears usually cause immediate pain, but other times the symptoms are more subtle.
+You may not always exhibit symptoms of a rotator cuff tear, especially if it happens slowly over time.
+Acute tears usually cause instant pain, but occasionally the symptoms are more difficult to note.
 Signs you might have a rotator cuff tear include:

 - Trouble elevating your arm